The Mathematics of Learning

 3. Component Attribution

-Here's something unique about Chinese: characters combine to form words, and words combine to form phrases.
-When you successfully review a phrase like 好吃 (hǎochī, delicious), that tells us something not just about the phrase, but also about the individual characters 好 (hǎo) and 吃 (chī) that make it up.
-You clearly know those characters too — otherwise you couldn't have gotten the phrase right.
+Every human language is compositional: larger meanings are assembled from smaller parts.
+What makes Chinese especially convenient to model this way is that its writing system puts the structure right on the surface: words are made of visible characters, and characters of radicals and strokes.
+So when you successfully review a phrase like 好吃 (hǎochī, delicious), that tells us something not just about the phrase, but also about the individual characters 好 (hǎo) and 吃 (chī) that make it up.
+You clearly know those characters too; otherwise you couldn't have gotten the phrase right.

 But here's the subtle part: not every character in a phrase deserves equal credit.
 If one character is much harder than another, and you got the whole phrase right, the hard character is the more impressive part.
 So we give it more credit.